nickesparza/ga-2/readme.md

 # Install Instructions
 ## API
-You will need a free API key from the [IMDB-API website](https://imdb-api.com/)
+- You will need a free API_KEY from the [IMDB-API website](https://imdb-api.com/)
+- You will need a DB_URI from Mongo or elsewhere
+- You will need a session SECRET

 ## Dependencies
 You will need to install the following node modules: